 Business description

 The function is used to create subfield2 in 59F when MXAddressLine is structured and contains lines starting with “2/” or “3/” coming from previous MT 59F or original MX with structured postal address translated to MT.
+If there is still room left once the MXAddressLine is translated, Name is translated (minimum 33 characters).
+If there is still room left and LEI is present and the number of occurrences of “3/” in the MXAddressLine is limited to 1, LEI is translated.
+Otherwise, if there is still room left, Name can use up to 2 lines with number “1/”.

+Lines with number “1/”, “2/” and “3/” can be repeated but maximum twice for a same Number.

-Depending on the room left, LEI structure is “3/CountryCode/LEIC/LEIIdentifier”.
+LEI structure is “3/CountryCode/LEIC/LEIIdentifier”.

 Format